The words "share" and "love of art" describe the essence of this non-profit organization that began in 1971.

 The Prescott Art Docents have a wealth of resources to use when presenting art to the community.
 We recognize and accept the responsibility for the care of those resources.
 As adult volunteers, we embrace and celebrate the diversity of our members and will treat each other with the courtesy and respect we expect from others as we take our mission into the community.

-Masterpiece Program (K-5) Docents visit the same classroom 5-7 times each year (30 minutes), bringing selected art reproductions from our 800-piece collection to initiate discussions about art, techniques, styles and other age-appropriate topics leaving behind one reproduction for the classroom to enjoy until the next visit.
+Masterpiece Program Docents visit the same classroom 5-7 times each year (30 minutes), bringing selected art reproductions from our 800-piece collection to initiate discussions about art, techniques, styles and other age-appropriate topics leaving behind one reproduction for the classroom to enjoy until the next visit.
 We provide these opportunities in accordance with the Arizona Department of Education Objectives.

-Art Days in the Library (1st – 5th) Docents present hands-on art projects reflecting the Elements of Art and Principles of Design, while exploring artistic styles, and vocabulary.
+Art Days in the Library Docents present hands-on art projects reflecting the Elements of Art and Principles of Design, while exploring artistic styles, and vocabulary.
 This is a program held once a month at the Prescott Public Library throughout the school year.

-Caldecott Books & Art for Kids (K-3) Docents explore illustrations in Caldecott Award books increasing children’s experience with art elements, principles of design, artistic styles, vocabulary, and capturing the emotional appeal in a book’s pages while providing opportunities in accordance with the Arizona Department of Education Objectives.
+Caldecott Books & Art for Kids (K-2) Docents explore illustrations in Caldecott Award books increasing children’s experience with art elements, principles of design, artistic styles, vocabulary, and capturing the emotional appeal in a book’s pages.
+This program is held once a month at the Prescott Public Library.

 Art Crafts for Kids Docents reflect on the Prescott Public Library summer theme with art crafts every Tuesday during June and July.

 Drug Education Foundation (Pilot Program) offering the opportunity to kids after school to learn about a variety of master artists from around the world and experiment with their own art.